brianadams2337/containerstore-demo/README.md

   - e.g. `import { clearError, useError } from '#app/composables/error'`
 - Use `#imports` for imports within a pure server context
   - e.g server or nitro plugins (`server/plugins/*` or `modules/opentelemetry/src/runtime/nitro/plugins/*`)

+### Barrel file imports

+Even though we're providing barrel files (`index.ts`) for `~/utils` and `~/constants`, we recommend to make your imports as explicit as possible.
+This helps to avoid confusion in regards to import locations and potential naming collisions.